 - Click here to view the progress report from EcoQuest who maintain a monitoring programme on Maungatautari and Pirongia.

 - main mountain, show case area (Southern Enclosure)

-Ecoman and Biodiversity Reports from our Biodiversity Team
+Ecoman and Biodiversity Reports from our Natural Heritage Team

 Click here to read the Ecoman Report from our Ecologist Chris Smuts-Kennedy released 16 March 2012.